xcore/sw_display_controller/doc/hw.rst

 Required board SKUs for this demo are:

-   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-SDRAM plus XA-SK-SCR480 plus XA-SK-XTAG2 (Slicekit XTAG adaptor)
+   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-XTAG2 (Slicekit XTAG adaptor)
-   * LCD //FIXME
+   * XA-SK-SCR480 for the LCD
-   * SDRAM //FIXME
+   * XA-SK-SDRAM for the SDRAM

    * Package: sw_display_controller
    * Application: app_display_controller